AndySchroder/bitcoin-submittx/README.md

 `pip3 install git+https://github.com/AndySchroder/bitcoin-submittx`

-If this is the first time you've installed a python script with pip, `bitcoin-submittx` may not be found and you will need to add `~/.local/bin` to your PATH variable.
-To do this, you can use the following command:
+If this is the first time you've installed a python script with pip, `bitcoin-submittx` may not be found and `~/.local/bin` will need to be added to your PATH variable.
+On some newer systems, this may be as simple as logging out and logging back into your desktop environment [1](https://askubuntu.com/questions/1144231/home-local-bin-not-in-path-for-ubuntu-19-04),[2](https://askubuntu.com/questions/566399/why-isnt-profile-sourced-when-opening-a-terminal).
+Or, if you are using ssh, just log out and log back in.
+If this does not work, you can manually add `~/.local/bin` to your PATH variable using the following command:

 `echo "export PATH=$HOME/.local/bin:$PATH">>~/.bashrc`